About This Document

 It is always better to re-IP than to use NAT translation of any sort.

 In order to achieve the maximum possible scale for a Meraki Auto VPN deployment, there is really only one topographical choice - Hub and Spoke (H&S).
 This is due to the large number of tunnels a full mesh solution would incur.
-Remember the 2 formulae for working out the likely tunnel count for both support topologies are as follows:
+The formulae for working out the likely total tunnel count and individual MX tunnel count for both support topologies are as follows:

 Hub and Spoke - Total Tunnel Count